atomixnmc/minidi-dict-ng1/docs/unstable/faq.md

 ====

   * ### Q: Can I open `mdwiki.html` in my browser from the menu or by specifying via a `file://` URL?
   * A: Yes, at least for most browsers.
 There are some gimmicks that won't work on some browsers.
-List of browser that support opening MDwiki via `file://` urls:
+List of browser that support opening Minidi via `file://` urls:

     * Firefox (v23): Works good, no issues known.
     * Internet Explorer (v10): Works good, no issues known.